My name is Kathy. Officially, I’m Kathy Broady MSW, but around here, I prefer to just go by Kathy. I don’t like getting all stiff and formal!

 I was credentialed with the Australian Association of Social Workers, and I have been digging in with solid determination.
 I want this blog to be a very serious resource for dissociative trauma survivors, their loved ones, and their helping support team.

-Now, over the years, this blog has expanded with over 375 articles and about 8,000 comments from dissociative readers.
+Now, over the years, this blog has expanded with over 375 articles and over 9,000 comments from dissociative readers.
 Together, we have provided an incredible wealth of information!
 That’s pretty good, hey?!!

 DiscussingDissociation offers a free eBook — 101+ Ways to See DID — Dissociative Identity Disorder Described.